 Configure IPv6 addresses

-The ecs-util-ipv6 plug-in can be used to configure IPv6 addresses for ECS instances that are already assigned IPv6 addresses, or clear IPv6 configurations for ECS instances that are not assigned IPv6 addresses.
-The ecs-util-ipv6 plug-in can be used to enable IPv6, disable IPv6, and automatically or manually configure IPv6 addresses for instances.
+The ecs-utils-ipv6 plug-in can configure IPv6 addresses for ENIs on ECS instances that are assigned IPv6 addresses, or clear IPv6 configurations for ECS instances that are not assigned IPv6 addresses.
+The ecs-utils-ipv6 plug-in can be used to enable IPv6, disable IPv6, and automatically or manually configure IPv6 addresses for instances.
 By default, the plug-in automatically configures IPv6 addresses.
-The ecs-util-ipv6 tool is integrated into the ecs-util-ipv6 plug-in.
-For more information, see Automatically configure IPv6 addresses.
+The ecs-util-ipv6 tool is integrated into the ecs-utils-ipv6 plug-in.
+For more information, see Configure an IPv6 address for an ECS instance.

 • Enable IPv6.